desbma/sysstat_mail_report/README.md

 ## Usage

-The recommand way of calling the script is through a cron job, so for example for a daily report, create the file `/etc/cron.daily/sysstat-report`, make it executable, and add the lines:
+The recommanded way of calling the script is through a cron job, so for example for a daily report, create the file `/etc/cron.daily/sysstat-report`, make it executable, and add the lines:

     #!/bin/sh
-    sysstat_report.py daily 'Sysstat <email.from@example.com>' 'email.to@example.com' -v warning
+    sysstat_report.py daily 'Sysstat <email.from@example.com>' 'email.to@example.com'

 When the script is called every day, you will receive an email with the graphs for the previous day.